 Do I have to be a member to attend the meeting?

-We welcome guests and visitors, even repeat visitors.
-We do request everyone to register for meetings in advance for lunch headcount.
+No. We welcome guests and visitors, even repeat visitors.
+We do request that everyone register for meetings in advance for lunch headcount.
 First time visitors (VIPs) get reduced-rate pricing and preferred lunch.
 Early-bird pricing is available for those who register at least a week prior to the event.

 What is the cost?

 Annual Professional Membership and Apprentice Candidacy dues are $150 (with a one-time $25 processing fee for new members).

 Professional Members and Apprentice Candidates receive a special rate of $57 Early-bird or $69 regular-rate registration for each meeting, which can be paid in full at dues renewal, or per individual meeting throughout the year.
 First-time attendees (VIPs) may attend at a rate of $67 Early-bird or $79 regular-rate registration for their first meeting.
 All other guests may attend the meeting at the rate of $87 Early-bird or $99 regular-rate registration.

 Most attendees will be in professional dress or business casual.